Avanhoo/pi-in-the-sky/documentation.md

 ## Results

 The First prototype didn't fly.
-Maybe we should have known from the high weight and small thrust and lift, but our first and only test ended up in the ground:
+Maybe we should have known from the high weight and low thrust + lift, but our first and only test ended up in the ground:

 ![1st Flight](/images/1stFlight.gif)